kasparvonbeelen/ghi_python/introduction.md

-# How to use this course?
+# How to access the materials of the Python course?

 To run the Binder environment click on:
 1 The Binder badge of the main page